Rahmankarim/School-Management-System/README.md

+#About this project

+The School Management System is a robust web application built with the MERN stack (MongoDB, Express.js, React.js, Node.js) designed to facilitate seamless management of educational operations.
+It features user authentication and role-based access, allowing Admins and Moderators to manage system-wide functions and settings, while Students can access their personal information.
+The application includes a dynamic dashboard tailored to different roles—Admin, Teacher, and Student—enabling efficient management of user data, class details, and academic performance.
+With its modern interface and scalable architecture, the system aims to streamline administrative tasks and enhance the overall efficiency of school management.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.